 Capt..
 Martin Cregier, (1617–after 1712) was the first burgomaster of New Amsterdam, eventually settling in the town on the banks of the Mohawk River, "where the Indians carry their canoes across the stones."

-In 1843 Troy-Schenectady railroad ran though the town for ten miles along the Mohawk River and Erie Canal
+In 1843 Troy-Niskayuna railroad ran though the town for ten miles along the Mohawk River and Erie Canal

-Built by the Troy and Schenectady Railroad around 1862 the overpass crossed over the old Balltown Road.
+Built by the Troy and Niskayuna Railroad around 1862 the overpass crossed over the old Balltown Road.

 Today the station is a popular stop along the Mohawk Hudson Bike/Hike Trail stretching 86 miles from the Erastus Corning City Preserve and ending near Little Falls NY before it resumes 26 miles later in Utica for the New York State Canalway Trail